MCPHub LabRegistrylinkedin-mcp-server

 Step 1: Create profile on the host (one-time setup)

-uvx linkedin-scraper-mcp --login
+uvx linkedin-scraper-mcp@latest --login

 This opens a browser window where you log in manually (5 minute timeout for 2FA, captcha, etc.).
 The browser profile and cookies are saved under ~/.linkedin-mcp/.
 On startup, Docker derives a Linux browser profile from your host cookies and creates a fresh session each time.
 If you experience stability issues with Docker, consider using the uvx setup instead.